CLBFest/Boston/README.md

 * Apply to participate in the Boston/Cambridge Node at: [https://goo.gl/forms/gimyBYQaEr5ZxhTE2](https://goo.gl/forms/gimyBYQaEr5ZxhTE2)
 * Twitter: #clbfest2018

-# Come Hack the Law With Us
+# Hack the Law With Us

 The Boston Node's "Hack Track" will be conducted in partnership with the MIT Bitcoin Expo Hackathon event, which is also happening this weekend.
 The CL+B Fest Hack Track provides simple ways for participants to propose relevant projects of any kind relevant to the themes of the CL+B Fest event.
 In addition, any team may choose to do a project that competes for an organized general CL+B Fest "Challenge".
 To learn about the several challenges, see: [http://legalhackers.org/clbfest2018-hack/](http://legalhackers.org/clbfest2018-hack/)